maxlindmark/mizer-rewiring/README.md

 Here we parameterize and calibrate a multispecies size-spectrum model (mizer) for the Baltic Sea.
 We use this as a case study to assess interactive effects of fishing and climate change on size structure and yield of a temperate food web.

 **Collaborators**: Asta Audzijonyte, Julia Blanchard and Anna Gårdmark.
 We use non-released version of mizer with added functionality (multiple resource background spectra and temperature-dependence of vital rates), developed also with Jon Reum and Romain Forestier.
-This version can be downloaded at: devtools::install_github("astaaudzi/mizer-rewiring", ref = "rewire-temp")
+This is a fork of "astaaudzi/mizer-rewiring, ref = "rewire-temp".
+I have kept all files and put Baltic files in the Baltic folder.

 ## Mizer